farayaaa/comments-app/README.md

 # comments-app

-This is a simple project as my introduction to Next.js  A simple dashboard app, that show 3 pages: Login, Dashboard, and Add Form Page.
+> This is a simple project as my introduction to Next.js

+A simple CRUD dashboard app thats shows comment data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/comments).
+App features:
+- Login
+- Add new comment
+- Delete comment
+- Logout

+Thank you.